fbe555-uni/au-latex-thesis/README.md

 The project is structured as follows:

 - __appendices__:        .tex files for all appendices.
 Must be included in main.tex
 - __chapters__:          .tex files for all chapters - can be replaced by a folder for long chapters.
                          Must be included in the main.tex file.
 - __figures__:           Figures used directly in main.
 Will most likely just be the seal.
 See section on figures.
 - __frontmatter__:       .tex files for frontmatter (i.e. introduction, acknowledgements, etc.)
 - _au-thesis.cls_:       The latex class for formatting - Also holds the definition of the custom title page.
+- _listofacronyms.tex_:  The .tex file containing acronym definitions
 - _main.tex_:            The main file for the overall structure of the document
 - _README.md_:           This file
 - _references.bib_:      The bibtex file for the project.

 ### Date